Ekey/KG.Data.Tool/README.md

 # KG.Data.Tool :see_no_evil:
 Tool for extract kfc_data archives from games developed by [Keen Games](https://www.keengames.com/games)

+> [!warning]
+> The Projects folder must be in the tool folder, don't forget to copy it :)

 # Games
 | Game   | Steam   | SteamDB   |
 |---      |---    |---    |